 “But right there in Divergent, it says: ‘I smile.’
 It also says Tris is chewing her lip.
 Why does Veronica Roth’s narrator get to describe her own facial expressions?”

 The old man leans forward.
 “As a first-person narrator, you could report that you choose to smile, or that you feel yourself biting your lip.
-But your narrator can’t watch a camera that is zoomed in on her own face, so as author you can’t report subtle visual details, such as the color rising in your cheeks, or the way your nose crinkles adorably when you get frustrated.”
+But your narrator can’t watch a camera that is zoomed in on her own face, so as author you can’t have your narrator report subtle visual details, such as the color rising in her cheeks, or the way her nose crinkles adorably when you get frustrated.”

 “I think you’ve made your point,” I say, feeling my face heat up.
-“So, a first-person narrator can mention a deliberate action like mopping her brow, or she can mention that she’s speaking in a shaky whisper, but she can’t describe the beads of sweat glistening on her forehead or come up with a simile for the way her lower lip looks as it trembles.”
+“So, a first-person narrator can mention a deliberate action like mopping her brow, or she can quite dialogue that includes a stammer, but she can’t describe the beads of sweat glistening on her forehead or come up with a simile for the way her lower lip looks as it trembles.”

 “Right.
 And she can say something clever, but someone else has to mention the spark of insight flashing in her deep brown eyes.
 Stepping out of a first-person narrator’s head to describe a movie-style close-up breaks the author’s contract with the reader.”

 “Okay.”
 I let out a long breath.
 “I can see that learning all these conventions is important.”

 “Whoa,” I say.
 “Those links really drive your point home.”

 “Thanks.
-You’ve speaking a little less hesitantly, which suggests–“
+You’re speaking a little less hesitantly, which suggests–“

 “That I’m no longer showing outward signs of nervousness.”